-Lawrence Owers MCSP is Chair and became a Trustee of the MBF in 2012 and its Chair in October 2018.
+Lawrence Owers MCSP (Chair) became a Trustee of the MBF in 2012 and its Chair in October 2018.
 He works as Head of Physiotherapy at St Richard's Hospital, Chichester, part of Western Sussex Hospitals NHS Foundation Trust.
 He worked as Secretary of the fund, handling all the new applications and communicating with the beneficiaries with care and compassion, until the process was outsourced to Auriga Services.
 He is now the principal liaison officer between the two organisations, and as Chair is looking forward to leading the MBF into its second century.

-Ruth Hawkes FCSP is Vice Chair and has spent much of her working life in the field of Women’s Health and chaired ACPWH, now known as 'Pelvic, Obstetric and Gynaecological Physiotherapy' (POGP) She was awarded her CSP Fellowship in recognition of work done in post graduate training for physiotherapists working in this field.
+Ruth Hawkes FCSP (Vice Chair) has spent much of her working life in the field of Women’s Health and chaired ACPWH, now known as 'Pelvic, Obstetric and Gynaecological Physiotherapy' (POGP).
+Ruth was awarded her CSP Fellowship in recognition of work done in post graduate training for physiotherapists working in this field.
 She has experience as a Trustee of the ‘Frederick Andrew Trust’ assisting working women get back to work after illness or accident.
-She is currently Vice Chair of the MBF.|

-Jacqueline Brown DSA (CSP) Jackie is an Associate Member of the CSP, now enjoying retirement, working for many years in Wales.
+Jacqueline Brown DSA (CSP) is an Associate Member of the CSP, now enjoying retirement, working for many years in Wales.
 She chaired the Associates Board and was also the Associate representative on the CSP Council where she was nominated as an MBF Trustee.
 Jackie has always been proud to represent the Associate member point of view and was Vice Chair of the MBF for some years until 2018.

-Susan England MCSP DSA(CSP) Sue became an MBF Trustee in 2018.
+Susan England MCSP DSA(CSP) became an MBF Trustee in 2018.
 She has worked in the NHS and now runs her own private practice and has been involved with Physio First for many years and is currently their President.
 Sue has been a keen advocate for the MBF in the field of private physiotherapy.
 She feels it is important to care for the carers.
 She has also served on the CSP Council and worked closely with the Associates and helped develop their practice standards.
-She has chaired the CSP Charitable Trust, and has also served as a council member on the Health and Care Professions Council
+She has chaired the CSP Charitable Trust, and has also served as a council member on the Health and Care Professions Council.

-Evangeline Rogers – Lay Trustee Evangeline’s career was in Social Work, and she has been a valuable source of information about the benefits system, housing and other statutory information needed to assist the decisions of the trustees.
+Evangeline Rogers (Lay Trustee) Evangeline’s career was in Social Work, and she has been a valuable source of information about the benefits system, housing and other statutory information needed to assist the decisions of the trustees.
 She wrote the policy and guidelines for home visiting which has enabled trustees to gain a better insight into an applicant’s specific needs.